lumina-desktop/lumina-docs/lumina.rst

 ==========

 This tab is used to change the visual appearance and functionality of the desktop on a per-screen basis.
 The "Wallpaper" tab, shown in
-:numref:`Figure %s: Lumina Desktop Configuration <lumina3b>`, can be used to add a wallpaper ("+" button), create a color to use as a wallpaper (paint button), or remove ("-" button) a wallpaper.
-By default, when you click the "+" button, the Lumina backgrounds stored in :file:`/usr/local/share/wallpapers/Lumina-DE/` are displayed.
-Click the drop-down "Look In:" menu to select an alternate wallpaper location.
-If multiple images are selected, the "Rotate Background" button can be selected as well as a specified time interval in minutes to rotate to the next image.
+:numref:`Figure %s: Lumina Desktop Configuration <lumina3b>`, can be used to add a wallpaper ("+" button) or remove ("-" button) a wallpaper.
+When you click the "+" button, the drop-down menu can be used to select the file(s), a single directory, a directory and all of its subdirectories, or a solid color to use as the wallpaper.
+If multiple images are selected, the "Rotate
+Background" button can be selected as well as a specified time interval in minutes to rotate to the next image.

 Click the "Layout" drop-down menu to change the default layout of "Automatic" to one of the following options: "Tile", "Center", "Top Left", "Top Right", "Bottom Left", or "Bottom Right".

-The options that are available when you click the paint icon are shown in :numref:`Figure %s: Modifying the Wallpaper <lumina16a>`.
+The options that are available when you click :menuselection:`+ --> Solid Color` are shown in :numref:`Figure %s: Modifying the Wallpaper <lumina16a>`.
 If you select a color and click "OK", it will be added as a solid color background to the wallpaper selection drop-down menu.

 .. _lumina16a: